Last Updated on September 4th, 2020

-For a long time, people have been worried about getting too little iron in their diet, and with good reason.
-Before the developed world was flooded with abundance, iron deficiency was a real problem that results in iron-deficiency anemia, low hemoglobin that resulted in low red blood cell count.
+For a long time, people were worried about getting too little iron in their diet, and with good reason.
+Before the developed world was flooded with abundance, iron deficiency was a real problem, resulting in iron-deficiency anemia and low hemoglobin, resulting in low red blood cell count.
 But in today’s modern world, developed societies rarely face this problem, aside from the vegan/vegetarian population.
 In fact, excess iron is a bigger issue and is more likely something that first-world citizens are dealing with, whether or not they’ve been diagnosed by a doctor.

-As it turns out, excess iron, or iron overload, is a real problem that has some damaging effects on the body, including making your skin health and acne pretty bad.
+As it turns out, excess iron, or iron overload, 💥🧲 is a real problem that causes damaging effects on the body, including making your skin and acne much worse.

 First of all, iron is something that your body absolutely needs to survive.
 In that sense, it’s very good for you.
 Iron is what helps produce hemoglobin, which carries oxygen to your red blood cells.
-Without sufficient hemoglobin, you won’t have an efficient number of red blood cells in your body, resulting in weaker muscles and organs – which comprise your entire body.
+Without sufficient hemoglobin, you won’t have an efficient number of red blood cells in your body, resulting in weaker muscles and organs.

-Iron is a highly reactive metal that attracts pathogens that are harmful to our bodies.
-It also forms free radicals in our blood that can damage bodily tissues in our organs and even cause cancer.
-One way our bodies deal with iron is to lock it in our hemoglobin and ferritin, which is something like a “cage” for the iron.
+If we have too much iron in our system, these harmful pathogens also have excess iron and their numbers can grow until they generate infections.
+Iron also forms free radicals in our blood that can damage bodily tissues in our organs and even cause cancer.
+One way our bodies deal with iron is to lock it in our hemoglobin and ferritin, 🔒 which is something like a “cage” for the iron.
 Unfortunately, this isn’t always enough to limit the excess iron from being a problem in the body.

 One obvious sign of iron accumulation, especially in men, is in their growing guts, or “beer bellies.”
-Often associated with the consumption of alcohol and beer, a beer belly is causes by boosted iron absorption – which alcohol actually helps the body to do.
-In fact, excess iron can cause obesity as the accumulation of iron leads to blood sugar problems, insulin resistance and metabolic dysregulation.
+Often associated with the consumption of alcohol and beer, a beer belly is caused by boosted iron absorption – which alcohol actually helps the body to do.
+In fact, excess iron can cause obesity as the accumulation of iron leads to blood sugar problems, insulin resistance, and metabolic dysregulation.

 It is also believed that iron overload progressed over time causes aging in the body.
 Age spots, for instance, are made of a fatty brown mass call lipofuscin, which is iron and oxidized polyunsaturated fatty acid (PUFA).
 People who have a lot of age spots also have a lot of excess iron in their bodies.
 This is because the excess iron gets deposited in the skin as the body runs out of other places to store the iron.

-Now that you understand what your body does to try and get rid of excess iron, it should start to become clear as to how that excess iron can create problems for your skin!
+Now that you understand what your body does to try and get rid of excess iron, it should start to become clear why excess iron can create problems for your skin!
 In fact, there are several ways that iron affects your body internally that result in skin issues, mainly acne.

-These 5 ways that iron causes acne are just the most obvious ways that iron overload is problematic for you skin.
-But due to the host of problems that are associated with hemochromatosis (causes by iron overload), there are possibly many more ways that iron results in the formation and perpetuation of acne.
+These 5 ways that iron causes acne are just the most obvious ways that iron overload is problematic for your skin.
+But due to the host of problems that are associated with hemochromatosis (iron overload), there are possibly many other ways that iron results in the formation and perpetuation of acne.

 Speaking of calcium, one way to limit the amount of iron your body absorbs is to consume iron antagonists with your meal.
-But if your meals are well-rounded, they might be lacking in sufficient iron antagonists, which will lead to excess iron absorption.
-Iron antagonists are things like raw dairy, turmeric, bitter herbs, teas (green, black, white), dark purple vegetables and other calcium-rich veggies, cocoa, cranberries, red wine, and as mentioned earlier, bone marrow and bone broth.
+But if your meals aren’t well-rounded, they might be lacking in sufficient iron antagonists, which will lead to excess iron absorption.
+Iron antagonists are things like raw dairy, turmeric, bitter herbs, teas (green, black, white), dark purple vegetables and other calcium-rich veggies, cocoa, cranberries, red wine, and, as previously mentioned, bone marrow and bone broth.

 While traditional French cuisine features a lot of these ingredients in combination with their red meat meals, American cultures often don’t, which could be a leading reason why Americans face a much higher rate of modern diseases.

 When it comes to the dairy products we use, most of them are pasteurized instead of raw dairy.
 This is due to the mass production of commercial dairy products manufactured for the general population.
-The process involves heating the milk up to rid it of all the bacteria, but as a result, all the good stuff in the milk is processed out as well, including the bioavailable milk in it that would counteract iron absorption.
-Even though raw milk is a healthier option for your digestive health, especially when eating it with iron-fortified cereals, it isn’t as mass produced or widely available as pasteurized milk.
+The pasteurization process involves heating the milk up to rid it of all the bacteria, but as a result, all the good stuff in the milk is processed out as well, including the elements that would counteract iron absorption.
+Even though raw milk is a healthier option for your digestive health, especially when eating it with iron-fortified cereals, it isn’t as mass-produced or widely available as pasteurized milk.

-As mentioned in the previous point, vitamin A is a crucial component in making sure your body uses its iron intake properly.
-Aside from ingesting fluoride, which destroys it, a diet lacking in sufficient vitamin A will also contribute to vitamin A deficiency.
-Vitamin A can be found in foods like orange and dark green veggies, and in animal foods like egg yolk, grass-fed dairy and liver.
+Vitamin A is a crucial component in making sure your body uses its iron intake properly.
+Aside from ingesting fluoride, which destroys it, a diet lacking sufficient vitamin A will also contribute to vitamin A deficiency.
+Vitamin A can be found in food like oranges and dark green veggies, 🍊🌿🍳🧀 and in animal food like egg yolk, grass-fed dairy, and liver.